ideagw/elasticsearch-k8s/multizone/README.md

 1. Install and optionally customize the local-path storage class as we are using local SSDs for storage and we don't want to manually create PVs.

 2. Label nodes to indicate which zone they are present in.
+We have three zones {a, b, c} and nine nodes (named r1, r2, r3, d1, d2, d3, r4, r5, r6)  with 3 nodes in each zone.

 ```
 kubectl label node r1 r2 r3 zone=a